aav331/Reverse-Proxy-Setup/README.md

 ## Task 1.
 Create IAM Role Bindings
 Use the Cloud Foundation Toolkit [IAM](https://github.com/terraform-google-modules/terraform-google-iam) module in iam.tf to setup role bindings for a user or group.
 You can pick any user here for the demonstration: another account that belongs to you or someone you know.

 ## Task 2.
-Create Networking and Create Cloud NAT instance
+Create Networking, Cloud NAT instance and the Serverless VPC Connector
-Use the Cloud Foundation Toolkit [Network](https://github.com/terraform-google-modules/terraform-google-network) module in network.tf to setup VPC network and [Cloud NAT](https://github.com/terraform-google-modules/terraform-google-cloud-nat) module to create a Cloud NAT instance and a Cloud Router and the terraform resource [Serverless VPC Connector](https://www.terraform.io/docs/providers/google/r/vpc_access_connector.html).
+Use the Cloud Foundation Toolkit [Network](https://github.com/terraform-google-modules/terraform-google-network) module in network.tf to setup VPC network and [Cloud NAT](https://github.com/terraform-google-modules/terraform-google-cloud-nat) module to create a Cloud NAT instance and a Cloud Router and the terraform resource [Serverless VPC Connector](https://www.terraform.io/docs/providers/google/r/vpc_access_connector.html) to create the VPC Connector that will allow communication between your Application hosted on App Engine and your network.

 ## Task 3.
 Create Firewalls
-Use the terraform resource [Firewall](https://www.terraform.io/docs/providers/google/r/compute_firewall.html) module in firewalls.tf to create the firewall rules to allow traffic movement within your network
+Use the terraform resource [Firewall](https://www.terraform.io/docs/providers/google/r/compute_firewall.html) module in firewalls.tf to create the firewall rules to allow traffic movement within your network.

 ## Task 4.
 Create Instance Template
-Use the Cloud Foundation Toolkit [Instance Template](https://github.com/terraform-google-modules/terraform-google-vm/tree/master/modules/instance_template) module in mig.tf to create an Instance Template
+Use the Cloud Foundation Toolkit [Instance Template](https://github.com/terraform-google-modules/terraform-google-vm/tree/master/modules/instance_template) module in mig.tf to create an Instance Template.
+It contains the startup script that will setup the Compute Engine as an Nginx Reverse Proxy.

 ## Task 5.
 Create Managed Instance Group
-Use the Cloud Foundation Toolkit [Managed Instance Group](https://github.com/terraform-google-modules/terraform-google-vm/tree/master/modules/mig) module in mig.tf to create a Managed Instance Group
+Use the Cloud Foundation Toolkit [Managed Instance Group](https://github.com/terraform-google-modules/terraform-google-vm/tree/master/modules/mig) module in mig.tf to create a Managed Instance Group.

 ## Task 6.
 Create TCP Load Balancer
-Use the terraform resource [Forwarding Rule](https://www.terraform.io/docs/providers/google/r/compute_forwarding_rule.html) module and [Backend Service](https://www.terraform.io/docs/providers/google/r/compute_region_backend_service.html) in main.tf to create a Internal TCP Load Balancer with Managed Instance Group as the backend
+Use the terraform resource [Forwarding Rule](https://www.terraform.io/docs/providers/google/r/compute_forwarding_rule.html) module and [Backend Service](https://www.terraform.io/docs/providers/google/r/compute_region_backend_service.html) module in main.tf to create an Internal TCP Load Balancer with Managed Instance Group as the backend.

 **VPC Network**, **Cloud NAT**, **Internal IP**, **External IP**, **Serverless VPC Connector**, **Instance Template** and **Managed Instance Group** provided in `network.tf` and `mig.tf`